St. Joe Company: Post-Ball era

-Since the national downturn in the real estate market in the mid-2000s as part of the Great Recession, the company's sales suffered, with earnings dropping off by 60 percent in 2006.
+During the national downturn in the real estate market in the mid-2000s as part of the Great Recession, the company's sales suffered, with earnings dropping off by 60 percent in 2006.
 As a result, the company cut its workforce, exited the homebuilding market and sold its office holdings which included the corporate headquarters built in 2003.

 In the late 1900s, St. Joe began to sell timber land in rural areas after deciding to focus on community and commercial development.
 Rummell departed in August, 2008 and was replaced by Hugh Durden as chairman of the board.
 Durden was also chairman of the Alfred I. duPont Testamentary Trust since 2005.

 In December 2009, the company acknowledged selling two large developments at a loss, which they characterized as "non-strategic".
 The transactions were intended to take advantage of federal tax rules on losses from the sale of assets.

-On March 18, 2010, the company announced plans to relocate their corporate headquarters to a site near the Northwest Florida Beaches International Airport when their current lease expires in 2011.
+On March 18, 2010, the company announced plans to relocate their corporate headquarters to a site near the Northwest Florida Beaches International Airport when their lease expired in 2011.
 Most of the company's land is located in the panhandle and their success depends on development there.

 At the end of February, 2011, St. Joe announced that Britt Greene had resigned as CEO and president of the company.
 The company's largest shareholder, Fairholme, disagreed with management's asset development plans and sought to replace certain board members.
 Greene and three other members resigned, and were replaced by two Fairholme employees and former Florida governor Charlie Crist.

 In 2013 St. Joe Company sold 382,834 acres to AgReserves in Bay, Calhoun, Franklin, Gadsden, Gulf, Jefferson, Leon, Liberty and Wakulla counties.